 Garlic seed is tiny and contained in the mature, dried flowers of the plants.
 Shake out the tiny black seeds and plant them immediately or save them in a cool, dry location until ready to plant.
 Growing the Allium from seed can be a frustrating process, as it takes much longer than plants established from cloves or bubils, and germination is capricious.

 Plant seeds indoors in fall to early winter after a storage period of four weeks in the refrigerator to encourage germination.
-Use a good seed starting mixture and plant seeds in flats with ¼ inch soil covering them.
-They need to be in an area of at least 65 degrees Fahrenheit (15 C.), covered to retain moisture and heat, and in a place with bright light after seedlings emerge.
+Use a good seed starting mixture and plant seeds in flats with ¼ inch (1 cm) soil covering them.
+They need to be in an area of at least 65 degrees F. (15 C.), covered to retain moisture and heat, and place in a spot with bright light after seedlings emerge.

 Harden off seedlings before transplanting to prepared beds in spring.
 Propagating garlic cloves will result in edible bulbs in a few months as opposed to seeded garlic, which produces bulbs the following year.